resslerruntime/overledger-sdk-javascript/README.md

     toAddress: "rHb9CJAWyB4rj91VRWn96DkukG4bwdtyTh",
     message: "QNT test",
     options: {
-      amount: '1', // amount in drop
+      amount: '1', // Amount in drops (1 XRP = 1,000,000 drops)
-      feePrice: '10',
+      feePrice: '0.000012', // Standard fee price on the XRP network
-      sequence: 1, // transaction index number for this account (e.g if it's the first transaction after funding the address, sequence is 1)
+      sequence: 1, // Transaction index number for this account (e.g if it's the first transaction after funding the address, sequence is 1)
-      maxLedgerVersion: '4294967295',
-    }
+      maxLedgerVersion: '4294967295', // This is the maximum value that this option field can take }
   }
 ];